pmcharrison/cabat/README.md

 and this implementation:

 > Harrison, P. M. C., & Müllensiefen, D. (2018).
-Computerised Adaptive Beat Alignment Test (CA-BAT), psychTestR implementation. https://doi.org/10.5281/zenodo.1415353
+Computerised Adaptive Beat Alignment Test (CA-BAT), psychTestR implementation.
+Zenodo. https://doi.org/10.5281/zenodo.1415353

 We also advise mentioning the software versions you used,